 The incremental backup feature is primarily intended for InnoDB tables, or non-InnoDB tables that are read-only or rarely updated.
 Incremental backups detect changes at the level of pages in the InnoDB data files, as opposed to table rows; each page that has changed is backed up.
 Thus, the space and time savings are not exactly proportional to the percentage of changed InnoDB rows or columns.

-For non-InnoDB files, the entire file is included in an incremental backup if that file has changed since the previous backup, which means the savings for backup resources are less significant when comparing with the case with InnoDB tables.
+For non-InnoDB files, the entire file is always included in an incremental backup, which means the savings for backup resources are less significant when comparing with the case with InnoDB tables.

 You cannot perform incremental backups with the